SonyMobile/py-hprof/README.md

 ## Limitations

+### Supports heap dumps only

+At least for now.

+.hprof files are quite versatile, with many different record types.
+The `hprof` library currently supports only the records that were needed to support heap dump analysis.

 ### Reference types

 .hprof files don't contain information about the declared type of object references.
 Hence, there is no way to tell the difference between `a` and `b` in this case: